 Another step to raise your credit score is to make sure you make all of your payments on any existing debt on time.
 This means paying before the due date so as to avoid negatively impacting your credit score.
 It also helps to spend well under your available credit limit.
 Overspending could keep you from comfortably being able to pay what you owe by the time it is due.

 When it comes down to it, every bankruptcy situation is different and will impact different people in different ways.
 It would be in your best interest to consult an experienced bankruptcy attorney to figure out what could work best for you.

-The Law Office of Joel R. Spivack Esq. has handled bankruptcy-related cases for many years.
-Their experience and expertise could help keep you get on the right financial path from here on out.
+The Law Office of Joel R. Spivack Esq. has handled bankruptcy-related cases for over 30 years.
+Attorney Joel R. Spivack’s experience and expertise could help keep you get on the right financial path from here on out.
 Contact us today at 856-488-1200 for a free consultation.

 The articles on this blog are for informative purposes only and are no substitute for legal advice or an attorney/client relationship.
 If you are seeking legal advice, please contact our law firm directly.